BonBon: Reception

 Upon its release, "BonBon" was met with widespread acclaim from music critics.
-Many critics praised Istrefi's appearance and vocal delivery, constantly comparing it to that of Barbadian artist Rihanna and Australian musician Sia.
+Many critics praised Istrefi's appearance and vocal delivery, positively comparing it to that of Barbadian singer Rihanna and Australian singer Sia.
 David Rishty from Billboard also responded positively towards the song and linked her aesthetic to that of American disc jockey-trio Major Lazer.
 Ultra Music's executive Patrick complimented the song for its "oriental" appeal and found the lyrical alternation between Albanian and English as "seamless" and "special".
 Tanja Hill of The Source wrote that Istrefi portrays a "smooth" and "sexy" sound with an "irresistible" beat.
 The staff of BigFM expected a chart success in Germany and wrote that "BonBon", including its "smooth, sexy-smoky-sounding tones" fusing pop, reggae and dubstep, was destined for a chill evening.
 Fans of "BonBon" included Bebe Rexha, Imany, Jelena Karleuša, Jesse Saint John, Katy Perry, Kim Kardashian and P. Diddy.
 "BonBon" won the Song of the Year at the 2016 Top Music Awards in Tirana, Albania.
 Istrefi also was awarded the 2017 European Border Breakers Award for the single's achievements and success.

 "BonBon" experienced widespread success on record charts, reaching top 10 positions were achieved in the Commonwealth of Independent States (CIS), Germany, Greece, Lebanon, Romania, Russia and Sweden.
 "BonBon" further reached the top 50 in Australia, Austria, Belgium, Denmark, France, Switzerland and Ukraine.
 Due to high sales, "BonBon" was awarded gold certifications in Australia, Canada, Denmark, Germany, Italy and the Netherlands.
 In February 2017, the single also received a platinum certification by the Syndicat National de l'Édition Phonographique (SNEP) in France for shifting more than 133,333 units.